mvolkmann/blog/src/lambda-calculus.md

 ### Division

+Division of integer numbers usually results in a floating point result and there isn't an easy way to represent floating point numbers in λ-calculus.
+We could define division as iterated subtraction and make the result be the number of times that one integers goes into another.

 TODO: Add this.

 ### Exponentiation

+TODO: Continue adding more JavaScript examples from here down.

 Exponentiation can be seen as iterated multiplicaation.
 An exponentiation function (exp) can be written as `λmn. n (mul m) 1`